cs-fullstack-2019-fall/python-arraycollections2-cw-rjrobins16/README.md

 # Python review CW
+See cw.py for comments.
+3/4 + partial Score : 4
 ### Problem 1:
 Create code and define the variable below outside of any function.
 After you create the list variable write a function called ```stupid_array_tricks``` that takes an array as a parameter, and performs the functions listed below in the instructions.